Hi there. You're probably here because:

 For much of my 20s I busied myself with the awkward experience of early adulthood.
 This meant exploring every industry I was curious about, or apprenticing myself to anyone I could learn something from.
 I worked in higher ed, for a doctor who studied night eating, with Russian middle-school students, as a florist, as a food writer, with puppeteers, labor unions, and countless non-profits.
 I curated art exhibits, wrote budgets for pharmaceutical companies, and, for three years, authored a weekly newspaper column that granted me the opportunity to eat dinner at strangers’ houses.
 By the end of this time my CV was a (fairly ill-considered) series of cards categorized by skill.
 Depending on your perspective, I'm an unapologetic dilettante (from dilettare, to delight) and/or a recently rooted nomadic leader.

 In 2009 I started a calligraphy business called Neither Snow.
 That fall I enrolled in Columbia University's Graduate School of Journalism thanks to the remarkable, Medicean patronage of two families and a generous scholarship.
 I wanted to transition to radio, and learn from reporters who are my heroes.
 I would wake up at 5 AM to address hundreds of envelopes for Upper West Side brides.
 I went to class covered in ink.
 I took the Q train to Jamaica, Queens to report on a story about mortgage fraud that consumed my life.
 I audited classes at the Business School and on network theory.
 After graduation, I was a daily reporter for WHYY, Philadelphia's NPR affiliate station.
 Then I went freelance full-time and starting reporting nationally.
-This is because I made a better living as a calligrapher than a reporter (read that as a statement on both the booming wedding industry or the decline of journalism).
+This is because I made a better living as a calligrapher than a reporter (read that as a statement on both the booming wedding industry and the decline of journalism).
 And that’s been my life since, covered in ink with a microphone in hand in Philadelphia, Los Angeles, and Florence, Italy, with stints in Oxford, England, New York, and Portland, Oregon.

 All of these experiences are bound by a common thread: people need each other.
 But people don't just need other people to make themselves as individuals feel better -- when individuals are connected with the right people, communities function better.
 The Rolfers need other Rolfers, the cellists need other musicians, the saber fighters need other saber fighters, and the winemakers need other winemakers.
 Communities function best when they're connected: when the union members find organizers, the fraud victims find lawyers, the medical students find mentors, the journalists find sources, the welfare mothers find child care.
 Over and over again I’ve watched people try and fail to find who and what they need.
 I started Switchboard because at every stage of the odyssey I’ve just described I’ve been helped by other people, many of whom are listed below.
 I’ve received patronage, hospitality, life-changing advice, opportunities out of nowhere, instruction on the art of living.
 To say I am blessed is an understatement.